ADA Self Evaluation and Transition Plan

 The City of Lake Stevens is committed to providing equal access to its public programs, rights-of-way, services, facilities, and activities for all citizens including those with disabilities.

 In March 2023, the City published the Americans with Disabilities Act (ADA) Self-Evaluation and Transition Plan in compliance with federal and state law.
-To satisfy the requirements set forth by Section 504 of the Rehabilitation Act of 1973, Title II of the Americans with Disabilities Act of 1990, and the Washington State Department of Transportation (WSDOT), the City of Lake Stevens ADA Transition Plan:

 - self-evaluated public facilities